symfony/symfony-docs/components/messenger.rst

 The Messenger Component
 =======================

-    The Messenger component helps application send and receive messages to/from other applications or via message queues.
+    The Messenger component helps applications send and receive messages to/from other applications or via message queues.

 Installation
 ------------